ElemeFE/element/examples/docs/en-US/notification.md

 ## Notification

-Displays a global notification message at the upper right corner of the page.
+Displays a global notification message at a corner of the page.

 ### Basic usage